Enderbyte-Programs/ActionSpeed/documentation.md

 ### /as reload
 Meant for admins only.
 Reloads the configuration from config.yml

-### /as forceshutdown
-Meant for admins only.
-Physically disables plugin by shutting off Event Listener.
-If you are experiencing performance issues, run this

-### /as restart
-Meant for admins only.
-Re-registers the Listener after it has been shut down.

 ### A Notice about BSTATS
 This plugin uses Bstats for analytical purposes.
 If you wish to opt out of this (please don't), please read bstats documentation.